 The philosophy of our late chairman, whose firm belief that hospitality should bring benefits to all, continues to guide the vision of Jetwing Hotels.
-We strive in our utmost to include and incorporate local villagers, farmers, suppliers, and other service providers in our hotel operations, extending to them social and economic upliftment.
+We strive in our utmost to include and incorporate local villagers, farmers, suppliers, and other service providers in our hotel operations, enabling social and economic upliftment.